sagardeepdeb/fuzzy-rank-based-for-breastUSI/README.md

 Conducting five-fold cross-validation using the base learners an accuracy of $77.69 \pm 3.22$, $83.23 \pm 3.14$, $78.31 \pm 2.27$, and $78.62 \pm 4.23$ were obtained.
 Furthermore, using the proposed fuzzy-rank-based model, an accuracy of $85.23 \pm 2.52$ is obtained.
 We have proved that the proposed fuzzy-rank-based ensemble network increases the classification performance.

-This repository is heavily inspired from https://github.com/Rohit-Kundu/Fuzzy-Rank-Ensemble
+This repository is heavily inspired from [this repository](https://github.com/Rohit-Kundu/Fuzzy-Rank-Ensemble)

 ## Citation